 ABSENTEE BALLOT QUALIFICATIONS

-Who can vote absentee: Any registered North Carolina voter can request an absentee ballot from his/her respective county board of elections no later than the last Tuesday before the election.
+Who can vote absentee: Any registered North Carolina voter can request a mail-in absentee ballot from his/her respective county board of elections.

 OBTAINING AN ABSENTEE BALLOT